 The medieval castle walls were mostly destroyed following the siege of Dunster Castle at the end of the English Civil War.
 It has been reconstructed several times, most recently in the 19th century and was given to the National Trust in 1976.

-The George Inn, Borough, Grade I
+The George Inn, Bermondsey, Greater London, Grade I

-Raise a glass to National Trust in one of its pubs!
+Raise a glass to the National Trust in one of its pubs!
 Dating from the 16th century, the Grade I listed George Inn is the last remaining galleried inn in London.
 In 1676 the George was rebuilt after a serious fire that destroyed most of medieval Southwark.

 A large part of the inn was pulled down by the Great Eastern Railway Company (who used part of the building as offices) in 1874, but it still retains part of its gallery.
 The famous inn was visited by Charles Dickens and mentioned in Little Dorrit.
 It was given to the National Trust in 1937.